JamieS56/Milestone-Project-2/README.md

 3. I then changed the branch from none to master.
 4. Then I refreshed the page and the link was live.

 To run the code locally you will need to create a git hub acount, then go to my page [jamies56](https://github.com/JamieS56) and click on Milestone Project 2.
 There will be all the files and you can click on each one to view the code.
 You can then copy and paste the code into an editor for example git pod and run it yourself.

 ---
 ## Credits

 ### High Score code:

-* All of this code was taken from https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API with minor djustments to variable names for context with the game
+* All of this code was taken from https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API with minor adjustments to variable names for context with the game.

 ```javascript
 function storageAvailable(type) {